protomaps/PMTiles/README.md

 ### Header
 * The header begins with a 2-byte magic number, "PM"
-* Followed by 2 bytes, the PMTiles specification version (currently 1)
+* Followed by 2 bytes, the PMTiles specification version (currently 2).
 * Followed by 4 bytes, the length of metadata (M bytes)
 * Followed by 2 bytes, the number of entries in the *root directory* (N entries)
-* Followed by M bytes of metadata, by convention a JSON object
+* Followed by M bytes of metadata, which **must be a JSON string with bounds, minzoom and maxzoom properties (new in v2)**
 * Followed by N * 17 bytes, the root directory.

 ### Directory structure
 A directory is a contiguous sequence of 17 byte entries.
-A directory can have at most 21,845 entries.
+A directory can have at most 21,845 entries. **A directory must be sorted by Z, X and then Y order (new in v2).**

 An entry consists of:
 * 1 byte: the zoom level (Z) of the entry, with the top bit set to 1 instead of 0 to indicate the offset/length points to a leaf directory and not a tile.